Latin grammar: Gender

-Neuter nouns differ from masculine and feminine in two ways: (1) the plural ends in -a, e.g. bella "wars", corpora "bodies"; (2) the subject (nominative) and object (accusative) cases are identical.
+Neuter nouns differ from masculine and feminine in two ways: (1) the plural nominative and accusative forms end in -a, e.g. bella "wars", corpora "bodies"; (2) the subject (nominative) and object (accusative) cases are identical.

 Case

 Nouns in Latin have a series of different forms, called cases of the noun, which have different functions or meanings.
 For example, the word for "king" is rēx when it is the subject of a verb, but rēgem when it is the object: